Kenert/cms-boilerplate/README.md

 # CMS Boilerplate with Docker

 This is a boilerplate theme development template for WordPress or Joomla.
+Before running any commands.

+NB!
+Before launching the Docker containers or running any commands, make sure you have mkcert setup (https://github.com/FiloSottile/mkcert).
+This is a required step.

 ## Scripts